usnistgov/OSCAL/docs/content/contribute/devlunch.md

 description: Contact Us
 ---

-{{% usa-intro %}}To increase communication with the OSCAL community, the NIST OSCAL team is hosting a one-hour teleconference every two weeks starting on Thursday, December 5th 2019 @ noon EST.{{% /usa-intro %}}Global
+{{% usa-intro %}}To increase communication with the OSCAL community, the NIST OSCAL team is hosting a one-hour teleconference every two weeks starting on Thursday, December 5th 2019 @ noon EST.{{% /usa-intro %}}

 Note: (1/10/2020) The Bluejeans info below has changed.